ひよこ

 WRITING:

 Usually written in hiragana.
-The kanji (ひよこ) exists but is rarely used.
+The kanji (ひよこ) exists but is rarely used for this word.

 COMMON COLLOCATIONS: